Damping of phonons in one-dimensional quantum fluids

-Long-wavelength phonons acquire a finite lifetime through resonant branching (phonon with wave number $k$ can decay into two phonons with wave numbers $k_1$ and $k_2=k-k_1$) and merging processes ($k_1$ and $k_2$ merge into a phonon with $k=k_1+k_2$) that satisfy energy and momentum conservation for all intermediate wave numbers.
-Solving this problem in the single-pole approximation for the phonon Green’s function yields an exponential decay of the mode amplitude with a universal, non-analytic damping rate
+Several theoretical approaches have been developed, for example, the nonlinear Luttinger liquid framework deals with band curvature effect, leading to phonon decay and spectral broadening ~\cite{Samokhin1998,Imambekov2009,ImambekovRMP2012}.
+A complementary picture is offered by Andreev’s treatment~\cite{Andreev1980}.
+It derives the phonon's decay rate $\Gamma_k$ from a self-consistent hydrodynamical approach and predicts a non-analytic $k$-dependence, $\Gamma_k \propto |k|^{3/2}$.
+Within this framework, phonons acquire a finite lifetime through resonant branching (a phonon with wave number $k$ can decay into two phonons with wave numbers $k_1$ and $k_2=k-k_1$) and merging processes ($k_1$ and $k_2$ merge into a phonon with $k=k_1+k_2$) that satisfy energy and momentum conservation for a continuous set of wave numbers.
+Solving this problem in the single-pole approximation for the phonon Green’s function yields an exponential decay of the mode amplitude with a universal non-analytic damping rate

-where $k_B$ is the Boltzann constant, $T$ is the temperature, $m$ the atomic mass, $n_{1D}$ the linear density, and $\alpha \!\approx\!
-1$ a dimensionless constant.
-Remarkably, the sound velocity $c$ enters only implicitly through the regime of validity $\hbar k \!\lesssim\! m c$.
-Our work provides the first direct experimental confirmation of this universal prediction by measuring the lifetime of phonons in a weakly interacting quasi-1D Bose gas of ultracold $^{87}$Rb atoms.
+where $k_B$ is the Boltzmann constant, $T$ is the temperature, $m$ the atomic mass, $n_{1\mathrm{d}}$ the linear density, and $\alpha\sim 1$ is a dimensionless constant, which depends on the details of the mathematical approach; reference~\cite{Andreev1980} yields $\alpha=0.59$.
+Remarkably, the sound velocity $c$ enters only implicitly through the validity regime $\hbar |k| \!\lesssim\! m c$.
+Our work provides the first direct experimental confirmation of this universal prediction by measuring the lifetime of individual phononic modes in a weakly interacting quasi-1D Bose gas of ultracold $^{87}$Rb atoms.\\